 “I knew what I wanted, I wanted to see the world” – Andrea Mueller

 On my birthday, I am remembering the times I have traveled to Europe.
-I thought traveling to Europe will only remain as a dream, and I am forever grateful of this blessing.
+I thought traveling to Europe will only remain a dream, and I am forever grateful for this blessing.
 That’s why I want to share with you the 14 countries I have visited for the past 7 years (in no particular order).

 Spain is the first country in Europe I have visited.
 I have been to Madrid three times since 2010.
 On my first trip to Madrid, I realized that I am not compatible with all travelers.
 Just because they are fellow travelers doesn’t mean that we want the same itinerary and adventures.
 I learned that lesson fast!
-Now, I choose my companion very well or sometimes I will just go on my own.
+Now, I choose my companion very well, or sometimes I will just go on my own.

 If I have to choose between Madrid and Barcelona, I would choose Barcelona.
 Barcelona is… Barcelona.
 It’s an experience of its own.
 I enjoyed my time walking and exploring the place.
 I have been to Sagrada Familia, Parc Guell, and many others.

 I have always been fascinated by The Grand Canal and the Gondola in Venice.
 The first time I heard the song they’re singing during the Gondola ride, I have decided to use it as my bridal entrance background music.
 The title of the song is Con te Partiro.
 I also love the colorful masks they sell in Venice.

 I have been to Rome twice, and both times Colosseum never ceases to amaze me.
 I didn’t go home without eating authentic Italian cuisine!